hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 First, a bit of background.I'm in my mid-30s.
 Prior to yesterday, I have never attempted to program a microcontroller.
 I have, however, installed thousands, if not tens of thousands, linux and windows (and a handful of PowerPC MaC) operating systems in over 25 years, from Windows 95 on.
 My youtube channel has a few "boot linux from RAM" videos: https://youtu.be/MMFIzx3Cm9Q

-So in between, "I'm a middle-aged newb to MCUs" and "I know what I'm doing" (see Sparkfun's highly reccomended instructions, for newbs:_
+So in between, "I'm a middle-aged newb to MCUs" and "I know what I'm doing" (see Sparkfun's highly reccomended instructions, for newbs):

 ![image](https://user-images.githubusercontent.com/76194453/203342279-72469f47-b846-4fb6-bce4-7440a4f16c1d.png)